 Modern Spanish cuisine in Valencia

 Of course, food in Valencia is not all about paella and tapas.
 There’s some seriously creative cooking going on as well.
 As evidenced by the growing number of recommendations in this section…

 A few days before I arrived in Valencia for the first time back in 2018, chef Ricard Camarena won a second Michelin star at his eponymous restaurant.
-But for those of us who don’t have the funds to splash on Michelin-starred dining, Camarena also has a couple of more affordable restaurants in the city – including Canalla Bistro in the hipster Russafa neighbourhood.
-Think international fusion tapas that isn’t afraid of bold, spicy flavours.
+But for those of us who don’t have the funds to splash on Michelin-starred dining, Camarena also has a couple of more affordable restaurants in the city – including Canalla Bistro on the outskirts of the Russafa neighbourhood.
+Think international fusion dishes that aren’t afraid of bold, spicy flavours.
 I particularly loved the Peruvian-style seabass ceviche and the Asian-style tuna tartar, but literally everything we ordered was delicious – including the veggie dishes like spicy aubergine and vegetable tempura.
 Despite Camarena’s culinary caché, dinner at his bistro was extremely affordable (especially by Amsterdam standards).

 La Tasqueta del Mercat